hghcomphys/hghcomphys.github.io/_posts/2026-08-14-molecular-dynamcis-numba-cuda.md

 The grid represent entire workload which enables scalable parallelism in CUDA, The underlying reasons for this hierarchical structure are related to hardware details.
 For example, threads within a block share fast on-chip memory and can communicate, but threads in different blocks cannot directly interact.
-Or, GPU automatically distributing blocks across its multi-stream processors (SMs).

 Diagram below shows an illustration of threads and blocks in a 1D grid: